-The Master of Arts in Teaching Program offers an opportunity for students to concurrently complete a graduate degree and a certification program in elementary, secondary, or all level teaching.
-The M.A.T. degree requires 36-42 hours of coursework, (depending on the area of specialization), teaching practicum requirements, and a clinical teaching experience.
-The clinical teaching requirement may be met with either a one-semester Teacher Apprenticeship experience under the guidance of a mentor teacher or the completion of a one-year Teacher Internship as teacher of record.
+The M.A.T. degree requires 36-42 hours of coursework, (depending on the area of certification), professional development requirements, and a clinical teaching experience.
+The clinical teaching requirement may be met with either a one-semester placement under the guidance of a cooperating teacher or the completion of a one-year internship as teacher of record.

-A SECONDARY teaching program resulting in certification for seventh through twelfth grades is available for the following specializations: English Language Arts, History, Life Sciences, Physical Sciences, Mathematics
+A SECONDARY teaching program resulting in certification for 7th through 12th is available for the following specializations: English Language Arts, History.
+Life Science, Physical Science, Mathematics

-An ALL-LEVEL teaching program resulting in certification for early childhood through the twelfth grade is available for the following specializations: Art, Music, Spanish, Theater, and Physical Education.
+An ALL-LEVEL teaching program resulting in certification for early childhood through the 12th is available for the following specializations: Art, Music, Spanish, Theater, Physical Education

 The M.A.T.
 Program prepares students for both a degree and certification, therefore the application is a two-step process.

 Prospective students can apply for UIW graduate admission.
 Applicants meeting the university admissions requirements for graduate study are accepted conditionally to the M.A.T.
 Program.
 Enrollment is limited to coursework not aligned with educator standards until admission to the Teacher Education Program is attained.
 Candidates are admitted to the M.A.T.
 Program as a cohort beginning in the spring or summer term.

 Setup a pre-advising appointment for questions about the application process or to learn more about the program.
 We are here to help you through each step.
 Contact Dr. Elda Martinez at email@example.com or call 210-832-3297.